tldr-pages/tldr/pages/common/gcloud-feedback.md

 `gcloud feedback`

-- Provide feedback to the `gcloud` team, including a log file:
+- Provide feedback to the `gcloud` team and attach a log file:

 `gcloud feedback --log-file {{log_file}}`